usmanovs/Salesforce-Interview-Handbook/questions/Chris.md

 * Good candidate values the role of recruiter.
 Knows that they can help you

 > What is a bad candidate?

+* Over inflated self-ego
-over inflated self-ego: don’t return calls, start contacting client directly, over inflated self of experience and value.
+* Doon’t return calls, start contacting client directly, over inflated -self and -value.

-Is there something you want to tell all candidates right now, which you could not tell when you were in the recruitment industry? a lot of recruiters mislead- false info on salary, client If a candidate sees a job posting on LinkedIn & a recruiter is offering the same opportunity- which one should the candidate pursue? recruiter likely has a relationship with the company so resume likely to stand out better applying online resume might get lost typically better to contact hiring person directly don’t only work with one recruiter
+> Is there something you want to tell all candidates right now, which you could not tell when you were in the recruitment industry? a lot of recruiters mislead- false info on salary, client

+> If a candidate sees a job posting on LinkedIn & a recruiter is offering the same opportunity- which one should the candidate pursue?

+Recruiter likely has a relationship with the company and the hiring manager so resume likely to stand out better via recruiter.
+Applying online resume might get lost

 > What would you recommend to a candidate who is working with you to land that dream job? sometimes

 What is a common weakness among technical candidates?
 For example, do you find them lacking communication skills OR do they show lack of moviation?

+* Don’t only work with one recruiter

 > How did you typically screen candidates?

-* ask about their career and recent jobs
+* Ask about their career and recent jobs
-* did not pretend to be technical
+* Did not pretend to be technical

-> Should candidates tell you their current salary?

-> How should candidates answer the question- “Why are you looking for a new job?”

-> What are 5 Inside Tips for candidates to stand out?

-> What 3 tips would you give to a candidate who has an offer but is trying to get a better compensation?

-> What are good questions that candidates can ask you?